 Exercise is a great stress reliever.
 Exercise releases endorphins, which ultimately make you feel good!
 Any activity that gets your heart pumping will not only make you feel better, but will also promote healthy circulation which can contribute to radiant skin.

 Get a good night’s rest

 When you feel like there are not enough hours in the day, put your to-do list aside early and get a good night’s sleep.
 Getting into a habit of good sleep hygiene will help you look and feel your best.
 Let’s face it, we look fresh and have better moods after getting a full night’s rest!

 Try yoga or meditation

 The mind-body connection is a powerful one.
 Many yoga practitioners will tell you that they believe it’s one of the best ways to relieve stress.
 If the idea of bending your body doesn’t appeal to you, meditation is a great option to calm your mind.
 Deep, controlled breathing is a great way to calm down after a stressful day.

 It’s in times of stress that you need good fuel the most!
 It’s so easy to reach for comfort foods, but that won’t necessarily help your stress levels.
 Instead of reaching for unhealthy snacks that are loaded with sugar, think about how much better equipped you’d be to handle life’s curve balls with a healthy diet.

 Block out some time when your schedule permits to work on creating a stress-free environment at home.
-This is especially important because sometimes there’s no way to control stressful situations at the office or on the road, but your home is one place where you can take control and make it into a place that makes you happy.
+This is especially important because sometimes there’s no way to control stressful situations at the office, but your home is one place where you can take control and make it into a place that makes you happy.
 Surround yourself with positive images and happy memories and watch your outlook change.